rollerozxa/voxelmanip.se/_projects/principia-web.md

 The site also features a forum and wiki, latter of which was written entirely from scratch purpose built for principia-web.
 You can read more about the Wiki software [in this blog post](/2022/11/06/Reinventing-The-Wheel/), which has been forked off as a separate Wiki software called [Wikiozxa](/projects/wikiozxa).

 Recently (August 2022), the original author of Principia came back and open sourced it, as was promised to the community some years back.
-With this, principia-web became the main community site that the open source Principia uses.
+With this, principia-web has become the main community site that the open source Principia uses.

 ...Not bad for a first project.